Christian Historical Fiction (Ladies of Sanctuary House Book 1)

 Hank’s indecisive; he hesitates in making decisions because of insecurity from past experiences.
-Hank’s character traits are wonderful; a good man, willing to help in any situation, hard-working, and loyal.
+Hank’s character traits are wonderful; he’s a good man who/s willing to help in any situation, hard-working, and loyal.
 Except for his indecisiveness, he’s a prince among men.
-Dawson showed how indecision can affect your life; because had Hank gone to God in prayer, God would have led him on the right path.
+Dawson showed how indecision could affect your life; because had Hank gone to God in prayer, God would have led him on the right path.

-Dawson skillfully revealed Red’s practical character; he not looking for love, but a woman as a help mate.
+Dawson skillfully revealed Red’s practical character; he is not looking for love, but a woman as a helpmate.
 It almost seems as if he doesn’t care who it is as long they say yes.
-I am sure many men in this time period had this attitude as women were scarce.
+I am sure many men in this period had this attitude as women were scarce.
 When Laura hears an announcement by Red, fur hits the fan.
 Did I say Dawson created a strong woman in Laura?
 Yeah, I think I did, and she proves it.

 “Weeping may endure for a night, but joy comes in the morning”.

-A well plotted, entertaining read, I found the pace smooth and steady with well-developed characters.
+A well-plotted, entertaining read, I found the pace smooth and steady with well-developed characters.
 Sophie Dawson included humor in her story.
 I laughed at loud over the manger scene.
 What a hoot!
 Along with humor, the reader will find grief as an epidemic finds its way into town.
-A good solid sweet clean romance; Dawson had no need of fluff or sex to fill the pages; her writing talent alone carries the story.
+A good solid sweet clean romance; Dawson did not need fluff or sex to fill the pages; her writing talent alone carries the story.
 I would not hesitate to buy this book for myself or a friend.